 Imagine a medical student sitting in the room across from a 50-year-old female standardized patient who presents with fatigue and vague abdominal pain.
 It’s their second year of medical school, and they know generally how to conduct a patient interview.
 They eventually reach the family history, concerned that any incidence of pancreatic cancer in the family may mean the standardized patient is in for a long, scary and painful journey of diagnosis and treatment.
-The question finally arises: any family history of a cancer diagnosis?
-The standardized patient, without skipping a beat, coldly tells you that her father passed away from pancreatic cancer over 10 years ago at age 59.
+The question finally arises, “any family history of a cancer diagnosis?”
+The standardized patient, without skipping a beat, calmly tells you that her father passed away from pancreatic cancer over ten years ago at age 59.
 The student knows what to do; they have been trained extensively in the ways of empathy.
 They pause, say “I’m sorry to hear that,” then pause again for dramatic effect.

 During feedback, the student’s preceptor and the standardized patient applaud their excellent empathy.
 They really showed the standardized patient that they cared for her in providing consolation for her deceased relative.
-They are sure to make an excellent doctor one day.
-But, in reality, did they display empathy?
+The student is sure to make an excellent doctor one day.
 Medical students are told that they need to constantly insert “empathy statements” into the medical interview, so they throw in “I’m so sorry” when the standardized patient tells them anything remotely negative.
 They make these statements, get the grade, and move on.
 But is this empathy?

 No, that was not empathy.
 But that was an easy one.
-Medical students must know already to throw away the “I’m so sorry” and have tried their best to relate actively to their patients.
+Medical students must know already to throw away the “I’m so sorry” and are trying their best to relate actively to their patients.
 But is empathy even the best way?

 Counter to this runs compassion (known as “cognitive empathy” in the literature).
 As Paul Bloom puts it, “I give your concern weight, I value it.
 I care about you, but I don’t necessarily pick up your feelings.”
 Compassion is the modality of caring tremendously about the person you are engaging with, just like with empathy.
-However, the distinction is drawn there as, for compassion, you care for them unconditionally (and not just when they are hurting, as in empathy) and do your best to help them in the most logical and appropriate ways you can.
-Paul Bloom makes a clear distinction with this example, “if I have empathy toward you, it will be painful if you’re suffering … It will lead me to avoid you and avoid helping.
+However, the distinction is drawn there.
+For compassion, you care for them unconditionally (and not just when they are hurting, as in empathy) and do your best to help them in the most logical and appropriate ways you can.
+Paul Bloom makes the distinction clear with this example, “if I have empathy toward you, it will be painful if you’re suffering … It will lead me to avoid you and avoid helping.
 But if I feel compassion for you, I’ll be invigorated.
 I’ll be happy and I’ll try to make your life better.”

-What responses do you have to this?
-Trying to rebuttal with “Okay, by banning vaccines, thousands of children are going to die randomly of preventable infectious disease.”
-How do you empathize with that?
+What responses does one have to this?
+Trying to rebuttal generally sounds like “but banning vaccines will inevitably lead to thousands of children dying randomly of preventable infectious diseases.”
+But how do you empathize with that?
 That’s a statistical abstraction.
 This is why we have heard time and time again that statistics don’t work to persuade people who make their choices out of empathy rather than logical thinking.
 It’s so much easier to be scared of vaccines when, for example, your best friend’s first-born suffers anaphylaxis as a result of administration of a TDaP shot than to recognize the thousands of children potentially saved from devastating muscle contractures, whooping cough, respiratory distress and likely death as a result of the development of the TDaP vaccine in 1948.
-Compassion, on the other hand, has one recognize the pain of the mother who lost her child to a vaccine allergy but, by not being burdened with the pain themselves, is able to recognize that this is a literal one-in-a-million event and is significantly outweighed by the tremendous personal and societal benefit of herd immunity.
+Compassion, on the other hand, has one recognize the pain of the mother who lost her child to a vaccine allergy but, by not being burdened with the anguish themselves, is able to recognize that this is a literal one-in-a-million occurrence and is significantly outweighed by the tremendous personal and societal benefit of herd immunity.

 This is not to say empathy is useless.
 Empathy is what makes watching movies and TV shows so entertaining.
-Think back to how you felt when, in the face of adversity and likely defeat at the hands of Thanos, Captain America turns around to find that the rest of the Avengers, each with their own marvelous entrance, have finally made it to the warzone to support him in their quest to save the world.
-The relief in his eyes, accentuated by the background solo trumpet crescendoing into an upbeat marching melody, made him, and audiences in his shoes, feel supported and confident that he can defeat his foe, emulated by his ultimate “Avengers, assemble!”
-Or when you listen to the newest Ariana Grande song and feel as each of her relationships blossoms yet crumbles.
+Think back to how you felt when, in the face of adversity and likely defeat at the hands of Thanos, Captain America turns around to find that the rest of the Avengers, each with their own marvelous entrance, have finally made it to the battlefield to support him in the quest to save the world.
+The relief in his eyes, accentuated by the background solo trumpet crescendoing into an upbeat marching melody, made him, and the audience in his shoes, feel supported and confident that he can defeat his foe, emulated by his ultimate “Avengers, assemble!”
+Or when you listen to the newest Ariana Grande song and feel with her as each of her relationships blossoms and crumbles.
 As she learns her lesson from each ex-relationship, listeners do too.
 But in decision-making scenarios, empathy is not the right tool to use.

 Take a look at health care.
-As health care providers, from doctors to nurses to pharmacists to everyone in between, we are expected to be epitome of empathy.
-We are taught empathy from day one in graduate school through standardized patient encounters as described above.
+As health care providers, from doctors to nurses to pharmacists to everyone in between, we are expected to be the epitome of empathy.
+We are taught empathy from day one in graduate school through standardized patient encounters similar to the one described above.
 Nurses are constantly told that their job revolves around empathy and that it is their job to be the empathetic shoulder for patients to find relief.
 From blog posts to research studies to YouTube videos, we are constantly told we need to improve our empathy to become better providers.
-When faced with this heavy burden of suffering, we are expected to find empathy around every corner to best help our patients.
+When faced with this heavy burden of suffering, we are expected to find empathy around every corner at all times.

-However, I argue that what we need more of is compassion, not empathy.
-Constant empathy, in which we take on the pain and suffering of our patients, leads to what research has called “compassion-fatigue,” but I believe should really be called “empathy-fatigue,” as it is defined as, “an extreme state of tension and preoccupation with the suffering of those being helped to the degree that it is traumatizing for the professional.”
-How can we spend all day absorbing the misery and sadness of the hospital wards and come out unscathed?
+However, constant empathy leads to what research has called “burn-out” or “compassion fatigue,” but what I believe should really be called “empathy fatigue,” as it is defined as “an extreme state of tension and preoccupation with the suffering of those being helped to the degree that it is traumatizing for the professional.”
+How can providers spend all day absorbing the misery and sadness of the hospital wards and come out unscathed?
 Now burn-out is not solely due to emotional exhaustion; there are a myriad of other factors that can lead to it, including overwhelming bureaucratic tasks, spending too many hours at work and the burden of the electronic health record system.
-However, when the health care provider reaches the state of burn-out, the catastrophic result is the same: suboptimal care.
+However the health care provider reaches the state of burn-out, the catastrophic result is the same: suboptimal care.
 When health care providers burn-out, they develop diabetes, coronary heart disease, musculoskeletal pain, insomnia, depression and job dissatisfaction, all influencing the provider’s ability to effectively practice medicine.

 Paul Bloom puts the distinction between empathy and compassion in the health care community another way, “Suppose you come to me and you’re freaked out, you’re anxious.
-Do you really want me to get anxious too?
-Do you want me to empathize with your anxiety, not just understand but feel it too … If you’re depressed, you don’t want me to sink into depression … You want me to sort of be uplifting, cheer you up, put things in perspective.”
+Do you really want me to get anxious too? … If you’re depressed, you don’t want me to sink into depression … You want me to sort of be uplifting, cheer you up, put things in perspective.”
 This is what we as physicians should be doing for our patients.
 Instead of absorbing their troubles and wanting to do our best to immediately block out their pain, we should instead be understanding of their troubles and be detached enough to remain level-headed and properly manage the issue at hand.

 Consistent awareness of your thought processes will make you more easily recognize which route you normally take and allow you to be more mindful of choosing the compassionate versus empathic route with patients.
 Buddhist meditation for millennia have focused more on compassion than empathy, preferring to provide unrequited love to all beings rather than overwhelm their emotions with the burden of one single person’s problems.
 This may be another way to work on developing the skills of compassion.
 Lastly, continue to take action and find ways to be more compassionate for your patients rather than empathetic.
 We must be confident and articulate in our decisions with patients and have them realize the long-term benefit of the suggested treatment plan.
 Patients pay hundreds of thousands of dollars out-of-pocket for all sorts of cosmetic plastic surgery augmentations to endure pain, swelling, and the risks of deformation in the short-term to achieve their desired physical appearance in the long run.
 We need to push for this same time of long-term thinking in all other aspects of health care.